m-holger/mypdf/README.md

 In addition to the split into public and private header files I have added FUTURE header files where the changes I perceive should happen for qpdf 12 would make header files unreadable if both live and FUTURE versions are included in the same header file.

+### Future changes

+Make QPDFObjecthandle accessor methods const where possible.

+Treat uninitialized QPDFObjecthandles as null objects.
+See qpdf PR1179 for a summary of the rational.